 To whom it may concern;

 This letter is for your records on *****.
 My patient has a history of cardiovascular disease.
-Specifically he has a history of coronary artery disease and prior stent placement .
+Specifically he has a history of coronary artery disease and prior stent placement with congestive heart failure.
 He also has a history of diabetes.
 His recent hemoglobin A1c was ***.
-Given this, I really recently elected to start him on therapy with Jardiance.
+Given this, I really recently elected to start him on therapy with Jardiance (or Farxiga).

 I specifically started him on Jardiance based upon the EMPA-REG OUTCOME Trial (N Engl Med 2015;373:2117-28), which demonstrated a 2.2% absolute reduction in cardiovascular mortality for diabetic patients with established cardiovascular disease treated with Jardiance.
 Notably, Jardiance is the only oral diabetic medication proven to reduce the risk of death in patients with established cardiovascular disease.

+I specifically started Farxiga based on the DECLARE-TIMI 58 trial (N Engl J Med 2019; 380:347-357) which showed a 0.9% absolute risk reduction in cardiovascular mortality or hospitalization for heart failure.
+It also reduced the risk of renal complications in these patients.

 Based upon the above information, I believe that this gentleman should receive this therapy.
 If future use not to approve this, please state why, specifically as relates to the demonstrated mortality benefit.